PalakpreetKaurShorthillsAI/Assignment-4-Python/README.md

 - The extracted data will be saved in the output/ folder and organized into subfolders based on file type (PDF, DOCX, PPTX).
 Additionally, data will be stored in the MySQL database if configured correctly.
 ## Manual Testing
 Test cases have been manually prepared and provided in the Excel file and can be tested with different file types and scenarios:
-- PDF: Small, large, corrupted PDFs.
+- PDF - Loader, Text Extraction, Link Extraction, Table Extraction, Metadata Extraction, Storage
-- DOCX: Small, large, corrupted DOCX files.
+- DOCX: Loader, Text Extraction, Link Extraction, Table Extraction, Metadata Extraction, Storage
-- PPTX: Small, large, corrupted PPTX files.
+- PPTX: Loader, Text Extraction, Link Extraction, Table Extraction, Metadata Extraction, Storage

 ## Unit Testing
 Unit tests are planned to cover the following aspects:
 - File validation and loading